Skip to content

 We cover the Good Samaritan Act in our first aid training courses along with other useful information for the people who offer emergency assistance.
 To find out more, visit our First Aid page and book yourself into a course.

 We offer a range of Nationally Recognised First Aid Courses with the training and assessment delivered on behalf of Allens Training Pty Ltd 90909.
-These courses include CPR, Emergency Life Support, Provide First Aid, First Aid in an Education Setting & LVR delivered in our purpose-built facility located in Rosenthal Heights, Queensland.
+These courses include CPR, Emergency Life Support, Provide First Aid, First Aid in an Education Setting & LVR delivered in our facilities in Moura and Warwick

 Have you downloaded Google Chrome to do your training?
 If not, download here.